/

 • Do not use naked flames such as candles, matches, lighters, cookers or open fires if you use emollient products

-• Do not smoke or vape if you use emollient products
+• Do not smoke whilst applying/using emollient products (Smoking Safety Advice)

 Helpful downloads